 The Philippines is home to several spiny lobster species, with Palawan and Tawi-Tawi known for some of the largest and sweetest.
 Ulang farming is growing, using sea cages or pond systems, though wild-caught remains premium.
 Spiny lobsters can live 30–50 years and grow very slowly—making sustainable harvesting essential.

 Ulang meat is low in fat, high in protein, and rich in omega-3s, zinc, and vitamin B12.
 In Filipino culture, serving ulang signals celebration—birthdays, anniversaries, or impressing guests.
 Live lobsters in restaurant tanks are a common sight in high-end spots in Manila, Cebu, and Boracay.
+For more biology, you can check out lobster facts or see how they compare to crab in Tagalog.

-How to Use “Ulang” in Everyday Tagalog: 12 Example Sentences
+How to Use Ulang in Everyday Tagalog: 12 Example Sentences

 - Ang ulang ay isa sa pinakamahal na seafood sa Pilipinas.
 (Lobster is one of the most expensive seafood in the Philippines.)